 That is a lot of numbers that even if the hacker dedicated all his life guessing each of them, he would not complete guessing all of them.
 Even for the current quantum computers, it would still take very many decades to try all these combinations and get the right one.

-Both certificates, which offer bit-128 and bit-256 encryption, provide high-level security that is very difficult to crack.
-However, the option that most people prefer is going the certificates which provide bit-256 encryption because they take even more time to guess and are the hardest to break.
+Both certificates, which offer 128-bit and 256-bit encryption, provide high-level security that is very difficult to crack.
+However, the option that most people prefer is going to the certificates that provide 256-bit encryption because they take even more time to guess and are the hardest to break.